gemfire/gemfire-developer-website/content/blog/speak-up-or-be-eliminated/index.md

 * failure to connect to a member
 * failure to send to a member
 * unexpected disconnection of a connected member
-* failure to receive an expected acknowledgement in time (if `ack-sever-alert-threshold` is set)
+* failure to receive an expected acknowledgement in time (if `ack-severe-alert-threshold` is set)
 * failure (at a monitoring member) to receive network communication (from a monitored member) for a long time

 We saw the monitoring topology, a ring, and learned how heartbeat messages are used to detect failures during lulls in application workload.